Wondering what the best investments for non-registered accounts in Canada are? This post is for you.

 Differences between registered and non-registered accounts

 One obvious difference between a registered account and a non-registered account is the tax advantage.
 But there are other key differences you should know about.

 Each one is explained below:

 - Tax advantage: Registered accounts let your investment returns grow tax-free

 - Flexibility: Non-registered accounts are generally more flexible since there are no contributions or withdrawal limits.
 You can invest as much or as little as you want in the accounts, and withdraw any time you need the cash.

-- Portfolio maintenance: To properly calculate the taxes due on your non-registered portfolio, you must keep track of your capital gains or losses, purchase prices to determine your adjusted cost base (ACB) and the selling prices.
+- Portfolio maintenance: To properly calculate the taxes due on your non-registered portfolio, you must keep track of your purchase and selling prices to determine your adjusted cost base (ACB) and calculate your capital gains or losses.
 Things could get really complicated if you hold many stocks across different accounts.
 With registered accounts, the extra stress isn’t necessary.

 - Tax rules for different asset types: Some investment types enjoy a more favourable tax treatment when held in a non-registered account.
-We’ll look at the difference in details in the next section.
+We’ll look at the differences in details in the next section.